mirchr/openssldir_check/README.md

 * XMl/json output

 ## Download
 The binaries can be downloaded directly from the CI [build server](https://ci.appveyor.com/project/mirchr/openssldir-check?branch=master).
 Click on the desired platform and then select Artifacts.
 Note: This is a temporary solution.
+Long term the binaries will be available directly from Github.

 ## Usage
 Note: Do not use this on untrusted paths.
 The utility attempts to load the library and call the OpenSSL function to determine the version and OPENSSLDIR path.